Defending press freedom: reforming Australia's secrecy laws

 In June 2023, AJF submitted its recommendations.
 In November, the Attorney-General's office acknowledged the system's inconsistencies and released a comprehensive review with 11 recommendations to the government to guide legislation.
 The government has reviewed and agreed to these, marking a significant step towards reform.

-'Allens is proud to have assisted AJF in its submissions to the Commonwealth Government's Review of Secrecy Provisions.
+'Allens is pleased to have assisted AJF in its submissions to the Commonwealth Government's Review of Secrecy Provisions.
 AJF's commitment to leading reform is significant; its independence and the expert perspectives it contributes allow governments to develop informed and well-balanced policy on media freedom,' said Richard Lilly.

 The collaboration between AJF and Allens earned the TrustLaw Impact Award for 2024, recognising the project's contribution to demonstrable change and significant outcomes.